 If you have had a caesarean section, it is important to minimise lifting, carrying and abdominal load during the first six weeks.
 This is essential to allow the abdominal and uterine incisions to heal well.
 After the first six weeks (if the wounds are healing well), gentle core rehabilitation should be started gradually, and may include gentle, progressive activation of the transversus abdominis, bridging style exercises and light resistance exercises in functional positions.
 These exercises can be gradually progressed until you are 12 weeks post-caesar, at which point more challenging core exercises can be added (as per the general principles section above) provided you have developed good base level control and activation.

 Overall, it is important to rebuild your abdominals and core control after pregnancy and birth to regain function and reduce the risk of other injuries.
-If you are unsure of how to proceed, or feel any symptoms whilst doing core exercises (pain, incontinence, or vaginal pressure, heaviness or bulging) then you should consult a women’s health physio for an assessment and provision of a tailored exercise program.
+If you are unsure of how to proceed, or feel any symptoms whilst doing core exercises (pain, incontinence, or vaginal pressure, heaviness or bulging) then you should consult a Women’s Health Physiotherapy in Brisbane for an assessment and provision of a tailored exercise program.

 Contact Graceville Physio to start postpartum abdominal rehab today.

 Our experienced women’s health physiotherapists have the skills to ensure you’re able to get on top of these issues before they have an ongoing impact on your life.
 Book an appointment with us today – and happy exercising Mum’s!